-One of the “issues” with sessions is scalability.
+One of the ‘issues’ with sessions is scalability.
 The argument is that sessions are stored in memory and servers are duplicated to handle the application load, therefore, limiting the scalability of the application.
 JWT, on the other hand, has higher scalability due to its statelessness.
-If you use a load balancer, you can easily pass along your users to several servers without worrying, as there is no state or session data stored anywhere, making it easy for gigantic scale workloads like that of Google and Facebook.
+If you use a load balancer, you can easily pass along your users to several servers without worrying, as there is no state or session data stored anywhere.
+So, what is a benefit of developing an automation strategy?
+This statelessness is a benefit of developing an automation strategy, making it easy for gigantic scale workloads like that of Google and Facebook.

 A downside of the sessions is their maintainability, as the sessions need to be maintained.
 Somewhere on someone’s server, a record will need to be created every time a user is authenticated.
 This is done in memory.
 The more the users are authenticated, the greater the overhead on your server.
 There is no need for maintainability in JWT as no state is stored, making it a better choice in this scenario.

 When using sessions in an applications, there will come a time when you need to scale or expand the data for it to be used on multiple devices.
 Then, you’ll need to worry about things like cross-origin resource sharing or even forbidden requests.

 But with JWT, you don’t have to bother about CORS as you can provide data to all sorts of devices and applications.
 Setting up a quick header configuration gets rid of any CORS problem you would have encountered.

 As long as a valid user has a valid token, data and resources are made available from any domain.